Tynemouth Lodge Hotel, Tynemouth

 15th September 2025

 We had a coffee while we waited for it to stop.
 And then risked a walk out to the Tynemouth Lodge Hotel, about 15 minutes out of town along the main road to North Shields (called Tynemouth Road!).
-The first part of the walk was along the main drag; from the coffee shop it looked like there would be some interesting shops.
+The first part of the walk was along the main drag.
+From the coffee shop it looked like there would be some interesting shops.
 Wrong, it was full of cafes, bars and restaurants.

 The barman was a mine of information.
-He told us that Tynemouth was a very expensive place to drink, apart from this pub, of course.
+He told us that Tynemouth was a very expensive place to eat and drink, apart from this pub, of course.
 It’s one of the signs of a good pub, staff behind the bar talking to you.

 This is an excellent pub; a must be visited one.
 It’s been a public house and residential hotel (though not now) since 1799.
 A blue plaque outside says there used to be a house of correction next door, meals for the inmates were cooked in the hotel, and carried to the inmates through an underground tunnel.

 Some of the TV series Vera was filmed in Tynemouth.
 Being a big fan of the drama, I was hoping to spot some of the film locations (I didn’t).
-Due to the rain (and tiredness, being old I cannot walk as far as I used to, see this post) we decided to curtail our walk along the coast.
+Due to the rain (and tiredness, being old I cannot walk as far as I used to be able to, see this post) we decided to curtail our walk along the coast.
 Which, along with this pub, gives an excellent excuse to return.

 First Published: 15th September 2025